Skip to content Skip to footer

 Igbo

-The Igbo people mostly occupy the southeastern part of Nigeria.
-They are noted for their entrepreneurial spirit, rich cultural heritage, and tradition of governance that includes the people.
-The Igbo language belongs to the Niger-Congo family of languages and is one of the largest ethnic groups in Africa, with a population of about 40 million people.
-The Igbo people also live in Delta State (including Delta North, known as Anioma), parts of Rivers State, Benue State, and Kogi State, and some areas in Cross River and Akwa Ibom States.
+The Igbo people mainly occupy southeastern Nigeria and are known for their entrepreneurial spirit, republican governance, and rich cultural heritage.
+The Igbo language belongs to the Niger-Congo family and represents one of Africa’s largest linguistic groups, numbering about 40 million people.
+The Igbo also inhabit Delta State (especially Anioma), parts of Rivers, Benue, and Kogi States, and areas in Cross River and Akwa Ibom.

 Benin

-The Benin people are generally associated with the Edo ethnic group and hail from what is now known as Edo State in southern Nigeria.
-They are famous for the ancient Benin Kingdom, which lasted many centuries and was noted for its highly developed political systems, art, and trade networks.
-The influence of the Benin Kingdom stretched far beyond what is today Nigeria, establishing it as one of the most influential African civilizations.
+The Benin people are associated with the Edo ethnic group in present-day Edo State, southern Nigeria.
+They are renowned for the ancient Benin Kingdom, which flourished for centuries with a highly developed political system, artistry, and extensive trade networks.
+Its influence extended far beyond modern Nigeria, establishing it as one of West Africa’s most notable civilisations.

 Yoruba